 Researchers can apply for access to the CoRDS registry if they have IRB approval for their research.
 After approval by the CoRDS Scientific Advisory Board, they will be able to access de-identified data from the CoRDS registry.

 CoRDS is different from other rare disease registries because:

-- CoRDS collects information on all rare diseases and has the ability to collate information based on a disease characteristic or symptom.
-This helps researchers understand what causes rare diseases and develop treatments.
+- CoRDS collects information on all rare diseases and can collate information based on a disease characteristic or symptom.
+These capabilities help researchers understand what causes rare diseases and develop treatments.

-- The CoRDS Questionnaire is brief and asks simple questions about contact information and diagnosis.
+- The CoRDS Questionnaire is brief and asks simple questions about contact information and diagnoses.

-- CoRDS personnel update participant information annually to maintain accurate data.
+- CoRDS personnel will update participant information annually to maintain accurate data.